 So How Do You Get Burned at a Football Game?

-Furthermore, there are issues where propane tanks that are used to heat food are improperly maintained or installed.
+Furthermore, there are issues where propane tanks used to heat food are improperly maintained or installed.
 Also, this could lead to a leak that could catch fire or even an explosion.
 In one case, three people were seriously injured at a high school football game due to a propane tank explosion.

-Coping With the Long-Term Effects of Burns Requires Money.
+Coping With the Long-Term Effects of Burns Requires Money

-If you are dealing with the wild party or parties causing an accident, an experienced personal injury attorney makes the difference.
+If you are dealing with a wild party or parties causing an accident, an experienced personal injury attorney makes the difference.
 Call for more information or to sit down with one of our lawyers.
 Also, we can help 24 hours a day anywhere in Northern, Middle, or Southern California, or go here to learn more.